BarRaider/streamdeck-tools/README.md

 **Author's website and contact information:** [https://barraider.com](https://barraider.com)

+# Stream Deck+ Support
+Docs are still not ready, for support check our discord (link below).
+Read release information for usage.

 # Getting Started
 Introducing our new [wiki](https://github.com/BarRaider/streamdeck-tools/wiki) packed with usage instructions, examples and more.